Research Opportunities for New and "At-Risk" Investigators to Promote Workforce Diversity (R01 Clinical Trial Optional)

 - At-Risk Investigator - "At-Risk Investigator" means you have had prior support as a Principal Investigator on a substantial independent NIH research award and will have no substantial research grant funding in the following fiscal year unless successful in securing a substantial research grant award in the current fiscal year.

 - Substantial independent research award - All NIH research grant (R) awards are "substantial independent research awards" except those smaller grants that maintain Early Stage Investigator and New Investigator status.
 Find the list of awards that an investigator can receive and still maintain ESI/NI status.

 An Institutional Eligibility Letter is required for all applicants.
-The Institutional Eligibility Letter certifies that the PD/PI satisfies the eligibility criteria listed in the FOA under Section III.
+The Institutional Eligibility Letter certifies that the PD/PI satisfies the eligibility criteria listed in the NOFO under Section III.
 "Eligible Individuals (Program Director/Principal Investigator).
 It must also include a statement explaining how the participation of the identified PD(s)/PI(s) would further the goals of the New and At-Risk Investigators to Promote Workforce Diversity Research Program, consistent with the Notice of NIH’s Interest in Diversity (NOT-OD-20-031).
 The Institutional Eligibility Letter must be signed by an Authorized Organization Representative (AOR) and uploaded under Other Attachments.
 Applications missing an Institutional Eligibility Letter will be deemed incomplete and withdrawn.